digital-land-attic/brownfield-land-report-poc/README.md

   - count - how many rows that have a different organisation key
   - active_count - how many rows have a different organisation key and a start-date
   - inactive_count - how many rows have a diffeerent organisation key, start-date, and end-date

+`./results/organisation.json`:

+- a list of organisations that don't appear in brownfield-land-collection but are active.
+However, many of these organisations don't need to publish a brownfield land register

+`./results/ping.json`:

+- a breakdown of URLs by local authority that are successful or not, and registers that have an end-date but return a 200 status code